Jaypen-git/to-do-list/README.md

 ### To-Do List ###
-To-Do list from The Odin Project Curriculum using Object-Oriented Programming
+To-Do list from The Odin Project Curriculum using the SOLID Principles of Object-Oriented Programming and localStorage.